Guide: Create a landing page, test it, go live

 - Children can barely play outside

-- Parking situation is annoying, neighbors are changeable and noisy
+- Parking situation is annoying, neighbours change frequently and are noisy

 - Rent is high, with no lasting value